 Dear Dr. Cho,

 Thank you for the invitation to revise and resubmit our manuscript.
-In this and the previous re-submission, we have expended significant efforts to address all the concerns of the three reviewers, to the extent of modifying our algorithm and reprocessing and re-analyzing hundreds of datasets.
+We believe we have completely addressed all the remaining comments of the referees.
+In doing this -- in this and the previous re-submission -- we have expended significant efforts to the extent of modifying our algorithm and reprocessing and re-analyzing hundreds of datasets.

-We are heartened that Reviewers #1 and #3 endorsed our manuscript for publication in Nature Communications.
+Overall, we were heartened that Reviewers #1 and #3 endorsed our manuscript for publication in Nature Communications.
 However, we are rather surprised by Reviewer #2’s continued criticisms.
-Fundamentally, we feel that the remaining criticisms represents relatively minor sources of bias in these data.
-Nonetheless, we have tried to do all potential calculations to address the criticism -- involving many month-long computes.
+Fundamentally, we feel that the remaining criticisms are very minor, bordering deliberate obstructionism.
+Nonetheless, we have tried to do all potential calculations to address the criticism.
 We demonstrate in our response and manuscript that the effects he/she claims are largely inconsequential to the results we report in our piece.
-Moreover, Reviewer #2’s comments suggest that there is a universally accepted standard for reporting allelic effects, which is simply not the case and we hope to make this clear in this letter and in the response.
+Moreover, Reviewer #2’s comments suggest that there is a universally accepted standard for reporting allelic effects, which is simply not the case and we hope to make this clear in the response.

 Now in detail, Reviewer #2 had cited two major concerns in both rounds of reviews: (a) mapping and (b) overdispersion in the datasets.